-Eleven team officials, one of whom must be a team doctor, and nine (final tournament: 12) substitute players are allowed to sit on or next to the substitutes’ bench, i.e. a total of 20 (final tournament: 23) persons.
-The names of all these persons and their functions must be listed on the match sheet.
+Eleven team officials, one of whom must be a team doctor, and nine substitute players are allowed to sit on or next to the substitutes’ bench, i.e. a total of 20 people.
+One of the medical staff members on the bench (doctor, physiotherapist or masseur) must be female.
+The names and functions of all these people must be listed on the match sheet.

 The use of any electronic communication equipment and/or systems is regulated by the IFAB Laws of the Game and the relevant instructions issued.
 Under no circumstances may any such systems be used by teams in connection with any kind of refereeing decision or matter.

-Smoking is not allowed in the technical area during matches.
+Smoking is not allowed in the technical area before, during and after matches.